Have questions? We're here.

 Perched on the south bank of the Waal River, vibrant Nijmegen is home to one of The Netherlands’ largest universities.
 Residents and students alike linger at sidewalk cafés and unique eateries and the city’s many shops offer items that reflect Nijmegen’s artistic sensibility.
 Nijmegen’s lower city is home to the charming Velorama, a bicycle museum, while the larger Valkhof Museum chronicles the city’s Roman and medieval past.
 Famously, Nijmegen was the site of a decisive three-day battle between Allied and German forces during World War II’s Operation Market Garden.

-Optional Excursions: Life & Early Works of van Gogh, Dutch Beer Culture, Nijmegen & World War II
+The Nijmegen by Foot excursion is included.
+Optional excursions are available at an additional charge Life & Early Works of van Gogh, Dutch Beer Culture, Nijmegen & World War II

 Day 8: Maastricht, The Netherlands